rpahlevy/be-assignment/README.md

 # Backend of Account Manager and Payment Manager

-This project consists of two backend services: the Account Manager and the Payment Manager.
-These services handle user registration, login, account management, and transaction processing.
+A backend service project implementing an Account Manager and Payment Manager using Node.js, Fastify, and Prisma.
+This project includes user registration, login, account management, and transaction processing, with Docker setup and Swagger documentation for API endpoints.

 ## Installation